coq/coq/CONTRIBUTING.md

 from your side but nothing happens for a few days).

-After your PR is accepted and merged, it may get backported to a stable branch if relevant, and will eventually make it to a release.
-You do not have to worry about this, it is the role of the assignee and the release manager to do so.
+After your PR is accepted and merged, it may get backported to a stable branch if appropriate, and will eventually make it to a release.
+You do not have to worry about this, it is the role of the assignee and the release manager to do so (see Section [Release management](#release-management)).
 The milestone should give you an indication of when to expect your change to be released (this could be several months after your PR is merged).
 That said, you can start using the latest Coq `master` branch to take advantage of all the new